JeschkeLab/DeerLab/docsrc/source/basics.rst

 .. code-block:: python

-    pathways =[[0.7,  NaN],
-               [0.3,   0 ]]
+    pathways =[[0.7], [0.3,   0 ]]

-Each row of this array holds information about one pathway.
-The first column is modulation amplitude, and the second column is the refocusing point.
-In the above example, the first row shows a pathway with amplitude 0.7 and no refocusing time, indicating that it represents the unmodulated contribution.
-The pathway of the second row shows amplitude of 0.3 and refocusing time 0, i.e. this is the primary dipolar pathway.
+Each nested list holds information about one pathway.
+The first element is modulation amplitude, and the second element is the refocusing point.
+In the above example, the first list shows a pathway with amplitude 0.7 and no refocusing time, indicating that it represents the unmodulated contribution.
+The pathway of the second list shows amplitude of 0.3 and refocusing time 0, i.e. this is the primary dipolar pathway.

 Kernel matrices
 --------------------------------------------